Holger Czukay: Early life

+Career

-Czukay co-founded Can in 1968.
-He played bass guitar and undertook most of the recording and engineering for the group.
+Czukay co-founded Can in 1968, where he played bass guitar, and undertook most of the recording and engineering for the group.
+During live performances Holger wore his signature white gloves using them while playing bass to protect his fingertips for tape editing, and also to absorb sweat.
 Rosko Gee, former bassist of the British band Traffic, joined the band in 1977, with Czukay handling only tapes and sound effects on the album Saw Delight, his final LP with the group before departing for a solo career.
 Czukay had been sidelined due to creative disputes and his failure to progress as a bassist, admitting his shortcomings on the instrument which he had taken up "almost by default" in the early days of Can.

-After his departure from Can, Czukay recorded several albums.
+After his departure from Can, Czukay recorded several solo albums.
 One of his trademarks was the use of shortwave radio sounds and his early pioneering of sampling, in those days involving the painstaking cutting and splicing of magnetic tapes.
 He would tape-record various sounds and snippets from shortwave and incorporate them into his compositions.
 He also used shortwave as a live, interactive musical instrument (such as on 1991's Radio Wave Surfer), a method of composition he termed "radio painting".
-Czukay also stated "If you want to make something new, you shouldn't think too far beyond one certain idea".
+Czukay stated "If you want to make something new, you shouldn't think too far beyond one certain idea".

-Czukay collaborated with a considerable number of musicians, notably a series of albums with Jah Wobble and David Sylvian, two younger British musicians who shared his interest in blending pop music with experimental recording and sampling techniques.
+Czukay continued to work with the former members of Can: playing bass on Irmin Schmidt's soundtrack pieces released in Filmmusik Vol.2 (1981), recording Full Circle (1982) with Jaki Liebezeit, and mastering Michael Karoli's debut album Deluge (1984).
+Czukay further collaborated with other musicians, including a series of albums with Jah Wobble and David Sylvian, two younger British musicians who shared his interest in blending pop music with experimental recording and sampling techniques.
 Other collaborators include U.N.K.L.E., Brian Eno, Eurythmics, and German Neue Deutsche Welle band Trio.

 In 2009, after a problematic time with the record company that had been gradually re-releasing his albums on CD, Czukay began a new collaboration with the Claremont 56 record label, releasing vinyl-only remixes of tracks from earlier albums, as well as some new recordings.
 This approach changed Czukay's plans for his back catalogue, so that the original albums Der Osten ist Rot (1984), Rome Remains Rome (1987) and Moving Pictures (1993) are no longer being reissued (in the case of Moving Pictures, because the master tapes have degraded beyond repair).
 Instead, most of the tracks are being remade and newly organized as limited edition vinyl releases.